[Hotel Palazzo Failla]

 Giovanni winced, knowing from bitter experience how the Italian police could tie you up in red tape if you failed to respect their procedures and let them do it at their own pace.
 This man seemed to be heading for a fall, unless he knew something or somebody Giovanni wasn’t sure about.

+If he’d entertained any romantic ideas, they were soon dashed.
 Her car stopped at the top of the one way Corso Regina Margherite and it was an awkward moment.
-She was dog tired after that affair tonight, he was tongue-tied but both knew they’d enjoyed the first day of this association and the look exchanged confirmed it would continue, as a matter of fact – for lunch on the morrow.
+She was dog tired after tonight, he was tongue-tied but both knew they’d enjoyed this first day and they agreed lunch on the morrow.

 ‘Signóre e Signórina,’ said Tasco, ‘I’d like you to cast your mind back to last night and describe again what you saw, not only at the scene of the tragedy but all the way along the side of the hotel.
-You see, both you and the young lady may have seen something but not noticed it, if you take my meaning.’
+You see, both you and the young lady may have seen something else but not noticed it, you uhderstand.’

-Tom nodded.
-‘As you know, the left corner of the building was where it happened and you know, interestingly, the light was not on in that room or at least it didn’t appear to be.
-As we move to the right, the next part – I have no way of knowing where one room ends on that floor – it was also in darkness but as we approach the bar -’
+Tom nodded and through Giuliana’s interpretation: ‘As you know, the left corner of the building was where it happened and you know, interestingly, the light was not on in that room or at least it didn’t appear to be.
+As we move to the right along the wall, the next part – I have no way of knowing where one room ends on that floor and another starts – it was also in darkness but as we approach the bar -’

 ‘Signóre, Signórina, may we go outside and can you demonstrate this to me?’